 While many medical tests yield very accurate results, others do not.
-When undergoing such a screening, it's important to discuss with your physician how reliable the results will be.
-If your test yields a positive result for a certain condition, you will likely undergo a second, more accurate test.
+So if you're facing a medical screening, it's important to discuss with your physician how reliable the results will be.
+It's also good to be aware that if your test yields a positive result, you will likely undergo a second, more accurate, test.
 This isn't a big problem if the second test involves, say, a noninvasive blood draw.
-But sometimes the subsequent tests are surgical procedures, and/or are risky to perform.
-You don't want to undergo that if it isn't necessary.
+But sometimes the subsequent test is a surgical procedure and/or is risky to perform.
+You don't want to undergo something like that if it isn't necessary.

-- The risk of a false positive for those who had all 14 tests nearly doubled, to 60.4 percent for men and 48.8 percent for women [source: Cancer Connect].
+- The risk of a false-positive result for those who had 14 tests nearly doubled, to 60.4 percent for men and 48.8 percent for women [source: Cancer Connect].

-These results don't mean screening tests are unreliable, or that you shouldn't have more than a certain number.
+Of course, all these test inaccuracies we've discussed don't mean screening tests should be avoided, or that you shouldn't have more than a certain number.
 Clearly, the tests do catch a lot of diseases, which translates to lives saved.
-But it's important to know the accuracy rate of any test you're considering, and the positives and negatives associated with any necessary follow-up tests so you can make an informed choice.
+And in the case of COVID-19, you have to keep in mind that tests are being rapidly developed due to the extreme seriousness of a pandemic, and one in which the virus keeps morphing.
+Still, it's important to know the accuracy rate of any test you're considering, and the positives and negatives associated with any necessary follow-up tests so you can make an informed choice.